LastationVRChat/Desktop-to-VRChat/README.md

 # Batch File Launcher (Optional)

 You can down the `.bat` file to launch both MediaMTX and Cloudflared automatically.
 This is useful if you want to avoid opening multiple consoles manually.
+This still requires you to manually det up everything below this is just a quick launcher for the full set up.

 [Download the launch batch file](https://github.com/LastationVRChat/Desktop-to-VRChat/raw/main/launch_vrc_stream.bat)